How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each pink, round, biconvex, enteric-coated tablet with "R10" printed on one side contains rabeprazole sodium 10 mg.
+Each pink, round, biconvex, enteric-coated tablet with "R10" printed on one side contains 10 mg of rabeprazole sodium.
 Nonmedicinal ingredients: calcium hydroxide, dibutyl sebacate, ferric oxide red, ferric oxide yellow, hypromellose, hypromellose phthalate, low-substituted hydroxypropyl cellulose, mannitol, sodium stearyl fumarate, talc, and titanium dioxide.

-Each yellow, round, biconvex enteric-coated tablet "R20" printed on one side contains rabeprazole sodium 20 mg.
+Each yellow, round, biconvex enteric-coated tablet "R20" printed on one side contains 20 mg of rabeprazole sodium.
 Nonmedicinal ingredients: calcium hydroxide, dibutyl sebacate, ferric oxide yellow, hypromellose, hypromellose phthalate, low-substituted hydroxypropyl cellulose, mannitol, sodium stearyl fumarate, talc, and titanium dioxide.

 How should I use this medication?